Basic-Data-Infrastructure/bdi-stack/connector/README.md

 This gateway comes with the following base interceptors:

-- `response` produces a literal response in the "entering" phase
+- `response` produces a literal response in the "entering" phase.

-- `request/eval` evaluates an update on the request in the "entering" phase
+- `request/eval` evaluates an update on the request in the "entering" phase, includes `request` in the evaluation environment.

-- `response/eval` evaluates an update on the response in the "leaving" phase
+- `response/eval` evaluates an update on the response in the "leaving" phase, includes `request` and `response` in the evaluation environment.

-- `reverse-proxy/forwarded-headers` record information for "x-forwarded" headers on the request in the "entering" phase
+- `reverse-proxy/forwarded-headers` record information for "x-forwarded" headers on the request in the "entering" phase.

-- `reverse-proxy/proxy-request` produce a response by executing the (modified!) request (including the recorded "x-forwarded" headers information) in the "entering" phase
+- `reverse-proxy/proxy-request` produce a response by executing the (modified!) request (including the recorded "x-forwarded" headers information) in the "entering" phase.

+The "eval" interceptors support the following functions:

+- `assoc`
+- `assoc-in`
+- `get`
+- `merge`
+- `select-keys`
+- `str`
+- `update`

 Here are example rules for a minimal reverse proxy to [httpbin](https://httpbin.org):